amulware/amulware.github.io/about.md

 # About Me

 Hi, I'm Paul.
-Dad, programmer at heart, engineering leader by calling, and dungeon master during the night.
+Dad out of love for people, programmer at heart, engineering leader by calling, and [dungeon master](https://en.wikipedia.org/wiki/Dungeon_Master "Dungeon what?") at night for my fondness of telling stories.

-I've lived in three different countries, hold degrees in computer science and mathematics and am passionate about the application of software engineering principles, leadership, remote work, mentoring and storytelling.
+I've lived in three different countries, hold degrees in computer science and mathematics and am passionate about the application of software engineering principles, leadership, remote work, design, mentoring and storytelling.

 When I'm not busy writing code or preparing for my next session of Dungeons & Dragons I spend my free time dabbling in physics, psychology, philosophy, and cooking.